Western Kentucky vs. Florida International NCAA Football Odds, Plays and Insights | October 23, 2021

 - The Panthers have yet to cover the spread this year when underdogs by 15 points or more.

-- Florida International's games this season have gone over the total in four out of five opportunities (80%).
+- Florida International's games this year have gone over the point total four times in five opportunities (80%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.